Agile Software Development Methodology & Principles

 - A collaborative & cooperative approach between all stakeholders is essential

 There are several methodologies and standards that address the various aspects of software development.
 For instance, there is PRINCE2 for project management, Use Cases/UML for analysis and design, or ISEB for testing.
 Although Waterfall development projects apply these methods and standards, Agile software development can also apply elements of these same methods.

 - Dynamic Systems Development Method (DSDM) is probably the original method that reflects Agile development principles.
-DSDM was around before the term Agile Development was even invented, but is absolutely based on all the principles we’ve come to know as Agile Development.
+DSDM was around before the term Agile development was invented, but it’s based on all the Agile principles we have come to know as Agile software development.

 - Scrum is also an Agile development method, which concentrates particularly on how to manage tasks within a team-based development environment.

 - eXtreme Programming (XP) is a more radical Agile methodology that focuses on the software development process.
 It addresses the analysis, development, and test phases with novel approaches aimed at making a substantial difference to the quality of the end product.

 - DSDM is almost synonymous to Agile methodology, whereas Scrum and XP are easier to implement and complementary because they tackle different aspects of development projects.
 Both Scrum and XP conform to the same principles of Agile development.

 In reality, there is no magic bullet for software development.
-The real trick is to know lots of techniques from various Waterfall and Agile Development methods and to select a mixture of the best approaches that are most appropriate for any given situation.
+The real trick is to know multiple techniques from various Waterfall and Agile development methods and to select a mixture of the best approaches that are most appropriate for any given situation.
 To do this reliably with any degree of success requires solid experience and skill.

-In Agile Development projects, Project Management takes a slightly different form, relying more on the project manager’s skills in communication, facilitation, coordination, and emphasizing less on planning and control.
+In Agile software development, project management takes a slightly different form.
+It relies more on the project manager’s skills in communication, facilitation, and coordination, with less emphasis on planning and control.